madjugglers/pattern-book/05_six_person_patterns.md

 The position graph, on the left below, shows the 12 spots of a standard weave, duplicated and offset to configure the pattern.
 Blue arrows indicate moves after each beat, with the starting configuration shown.
 The pass graph, on the right, shows where passes happen (green) in the 12-beat cycle.
-(Thanks Conor for the pattern name!)
+(Thanks Conner for the pattern name!)

 ![](./media/foiegraham.png)